 Publishing components using the legacy integration

 If you’re using the previous legacy integration, make sure that the file is saved locally before publishing.
-Due to a technical limitation, it is not possible to export files saved on Adobe cloud.
+Due to a technical limitation, it is not possible to export files saved on the Adobe cloud.

 The short-cut for publishing to Zeplin is “Command+Option+E” on Mac and “Ctrl+Alt +E” on Windows.